 Those who want to lift their spirits a little higher may be interested in visiting a brewery or vineyard in this region.
 There are so many artisanal producers in this area that a wine trail on the Verde Valley has become a popular path for tourists who moonlight as wine connoisseurs.
 The valley’s plentiful rainfall and nearby water source make for rich soil, producing both quality and quantity when it comes to grapes.
 Vineyards included along the Verde Valley Wine Trail include Alcantara Vineyards, Cellar 433, Page Springs Cellars, and Javelina Leap Vineyard, among others.

 Are the terms weird and wonderful interchangeable?
 After a trip to the Southwest and its number of offbeat museums, the answer will be yes.
 The region is home to the International UFO Museum and Research Center, Mini Time Machine Museum of Miniatures, American International Rattlesnake Museum, and the Burlesque Hall of Fame.
 Visiting just one of these museums has the potential to provide you with a noggin full of useless but interesting information.

 Southwest Clinical Experiences

 We currently offer a few clinical experiences in the states of Arizona, Nevada, Oklahoma, and Texas.
-Click on each of the states below to view and apply for programs in these areas of the U.S.
+Click on each state name to view and apply for programs located there.